stefanspringer1/AsyncBenchmark/README.md

 Note that:

-1. In those tests, the factor between an async call and a non-async call is quite low in most cases (near 1).
+1. In those tests, the factor between async calls and non-asyncs call is quite low in most cases (near 1).
 2. But there are three cases where this factors is quite high (~ 227, ~ 42, and ~ 6703).
 (In debug mode, only the last one is much higher than one, ~ 22).

 Result: